innovation-growth-lab/dsit-impact/README.md

   - **Nodes**: These include utilities for connecting to the GtR API, parsing responses, and storing the collected data.
 - **`data_matching_oa`**: This pipeline deals with matching the GtR data with OpenAlex entries.
 It involves generating potential matches using metadata and refining these matches using techniques like cosine similarity.
   - **`utils`**: Includes modules like `oa_cr_merge.py`, `oa_match.py`, `cr.py`, and `oa.py` that perform the matching operations and merge results.
-  - **Nodes**: Implement the matching logic and decision-making processes to handle ties and finalize DOI assignments.
+  - **Nodes**: Implement the matching logic and decision-making processes to handle ties and finalise DOI assignments.

 ## Citation Intent and Section Identification

-The section project aims to provide insights into how UKRI-funded research influences subsequent studies by analyzing citation intent and section context from publications that cite UKRI-linked papers.
+The section project aims to provide insights into how UKRI-funded research influences subsequent studies by analysing citation intent and section context from publications that cite UKRI-linked papers.
 This involves collecting and processing citation context data from Semantic Scholar and open-access full-text publications.

 **Relevant Pipelines**:
 - **`data_collection_s2`**: This pipeline is designed to collect citation context data from Semantic Scholar (S2).
-It gathers information on onward and backward citations, categorizing each based on its intent (e.g., background, methodology, results).
+It gathers information on onward and backward citations, categorising each based on its intent (e.g., background, methodology, results).
   - **Nodes**: Handle the API calls to Semantic Scholar, parsing and storing the citation context data.
 - **`data_processing_pdfs`**: This pipeline processes open-access full-text publications to identify where in the text UKRI-linked papers are cited.
 It also extracts adjacent text to the citation, which can be used to train a model for identifying citation intent.
   - **Nodes**: Implement text extraction and processing techniques to identify citation sections and contexts within PDFs.